AI moves deeper into enterprise sales as the UAE accelerates applied automation

 Seel currently supports sales optimisation for organisations across the UK, Ireland and the wider MEA region, where multi-stakeholder evaluations and extended sales cycles are common.
 By consolidating stakeholders, documents and actions into a single collaborative environment, the platform reflects a growing emphasis on intelligent systems that reduce friction, standardise execution and allow organisations to scale productivity without adding operational burden.

-“Applied AI is most effective when it solves real business problems, integrates swiftly into existing workflows and leans from its existing preparatory data ,” said Steven Kinvi, Founder and CEO of Seel.
+“Applied AI is most effective when it solves real business problems, integrates swiftly into existing workflows and learns from its existing preparatory data,” said Steven Kinvi, Founder and CEO of Seel.
 “As the UAE continues to advance its AI and automation agenda, the opportunity lies in systems that support execution at scale, handling coordination and process so teams can focus on relationships and outcomes.”

 As enterprise AI adoption continues to deepen across the UAE, platforms that prioritise execution, continuity and integration are expected to play a growing role in how organisations modernise revenue operations.
 Seel integrates into existing enterprise sales environments, including Salesforce, HubSpot, Slack and Gmail, supporting automation initiatives without disrupting established workflows.